 Top Point Maximums

 Your license may be suspended if you incur the following points:

 The law is more strict with cases involving juveniles; if you accumulate only six points in a year, your license will be limited to "business purposes only" for a year.
-Accumulating greater than six points in that same time period will result in a 90 day extension of your license restrictions.
+Accumulating more than six points in that same time period will result in a 90-day extension of your license restrictions.

 Points are given on the date the offense occurs.
 Driving out of state doesn't help, either; you'll accrue the same amount of points on your Florida license for convictions in any state or federal court.

 As adults, juvenile criminal records can be sealed or expunged.
 However, expungement is not always necessary.
-Juvenile records are usually not available to the public.
+Juvenile records typically are not available to the public.